Markets in emerging economies are growing rapidly and creating vast opportunities as incomes rise and diets change.

 The challenge is to better integrate small scale farmers into markets so that they can make the agricultural sector stronger.
 Experience shows that when a country’s agricultural sector is not competitive, there is greater reliance on imports and less agriculture-driven poverty reduction in rural areas.

-Agribusiness SMEs are critical to link smallholder producers to national markets, meet food demand and create tomorrow’s jobs.
+Agribusiness small and medium enterprises (SMEs) are critical to link smallholder producers to national markets, meet food demand and create tomorrow’s jobs.

 Africa’s food market, valued at about US$ 313 billion a year in 2013, could triple by 2030, with investments in infrastructure, smart business and trade policies and a dynamic agribusiness sector linking farmers with consumers in growing urban areas according to a World Bank report on the potential of agribusiness in Africa.